andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 You can use a custom cookie name if you need to!

+### Chatwoot

+Chatwoot is an open source customer engagement platform.
+This plugin manages installing and initializing Chatwoot if the respective cookie is true.

+#### `baseUrl`

+You can find the base url within your inbox.

+#### `websiteToken`

+You can find the website token within your inbox.

+#### `cookieName`

+You can use a custom cookie name if you need to!

 ## Initialize and track
 This gatsby plugin now supports initializing and tracking right after a user accepts the cookie consent.